SAP-samples/teched2025-XP264/exercises/ex5/README.md

 ## Summary

+You've now <b>configured</b> the Transparent Proxy via dynamic (gateway) Destination CR.
+It is simple and straightforward.
+As result, remote systems defined as destinations are made locally accessible via leveraging Kuberenetes Service resources and the associated technical complexity is handled transparently by the Transparent Proxy.

-You've now <b>configured</b> the Transparent Proxy via dynamic (gateway) Destination CR, and <b>enabled</b> local workloads to technically connect to any remote system defined as a destination in Destination service in the context of the account in use by Transparent Proxy based on the applied configuration.
+Practically, you've <b>enabled</b> local workloads to technically connect to any remote system defined as a destination in Destination service in a unified, virtually transparent way.
+Or course, for security reasons, the usage of destinations is scoped in the context of the account in use by Transparent Proxy based on the applied module configuration

 Continue to - [Exercise 6 - Use Transparent Proxy Kyma Module ](../ex6/README.md)